 The Best Dive Sites in American Samoa

-American Samoa LINK#TT038 might not have the bustling dive scene you'll find elsewhere in the Pacific, but that's exactly what makes it special.
+American Samoa might not have the bustling dive scene you'll find elsewhere in the Pacific, but that's exactly what makes it special.
 With scuba operations being quite limited (you'll find more details in our The Best Dive Shops & Operators in American Samoa guide), many yachties find themselves diving solo, while adventurous travellers can even dive straight from the beach in certain areas.

 Sure, data on dive sites is limited in this lesser-explored corner of the world, but the few spots that are accessible?
 They're absolutely to die for.